 How to Set Up Facebook Business Manager

-Step One: Creating a Facebook Business Manager Account
+Step 1: Creating a Facebook Business Manager Account

 Creating an account is the first stage towards setting up your Facebook Business Manager.
 You will need to make use of your personal Facebook profile, but only for confirming your identity.